AmberLee2427/TheMicrolensersGuideToTheGalaxy/README.md

 ## Usage

-Open the Jupyter notebooks nestled within the `notebooks` directory, where each document brims with exercises and illuminating examples.
-Follow the instructions inside you `Introduction` notebook and prepare to explore the captivating concepts of microlensing with all the enthusiasm of a seasoned hitchhiker.
+Open the Jupyter notebooks nestled within the `Notebooks` directory, where each document brims with exercises and illuminating examples.
+Follow the instructions inside you [`Introduction.ipynb`](Introduction.ipynb) notebook and prepare to explore the captivating concepts of microlensing with all the enthusiasm of a seasoned hitchhiker.

 These notebooks include data analysis exercises without extensive help text.
 It is therefore recommended that you run these notebooks inside an IDE, e.g. VSCode, with an integrated AI, e.g. GitHub Copilot, for a seemless and efficient experience.